 Mr Ramsay: dump foie-gras!

-The company, whose logo is of a duck in a bow tie, promote themselves with images of birds in fields.
+Foie-gras companies often promote themselves with images of birds in fields.
 Yet what was found inside the walls of those six farms bore little resemblance to their promotional literature.

 This is the reality of foie-gras production - and similar scenes happen across France at many other suppliers.
 Ramsay is a long-time apologist for one of the most heinous forms of animal suffering, but we hope that even he will not be able to justify what we found at one of his suppliers.

 Please keep all messages polite.